Embedding Images in Email: Best Practices

 - Where in the emails you include images – banners or in the body

 Here’s an example of a brand that consistently delivers on brand email images:

 This deodorant brand creates eye-catching images which feature the ingredients in the product.
 Deodorant isn’t the most exciting product on the market, so the brand uses its imagery to make it more appealing.
 They use bright, bold colors to catch the email recipient’s attention and a playful way of styling the product images.

 The consistent imagery and playful copy in this email campaign paid off; according to Forbes, the brand grew by 4000% in one year.

 Don’t underestimate how some appealing embedded images in emails you send your subscribers can translate to sales.

 Image size for emails is one of the most crucial things to consider to get your image embedding right.
 If the image is too large, it may not load; if it’s too small, it will look random floating in the body of the email.

-Not to mention the quality of the images.
+Image quality is also imprortant.
 If you don’t resize images in the right way they can end up looking blurry, pixilated, or of poor quality.
 You want to compress them for filesize but do it in a “lossless” way: in a way that maintains the quality (sharpness, etc.) of the images.